 Our suppliers shall take appropriate steps to address online security, physical security, risk of data loss and other such risks; taking into consideration the risk represented by the processing and the nature of the data being protected.

 Our suppliers shall not transfer personal data without ensuring it is safe, responsible and legal to do so.
 When confidential data is no longer needed, it shall be destroyed securely.

 It is essential that intellectual property rights are followed and respected.
 Whenever our suppliers have a need to transfer technology and know-how they shall do so in a manner that protects intellectual property rights and any information regarding HMD should be safeguarded.
 In addition, our suppliers shall have in place an Incident Response Procedure (IRP) to manage breaches of confidential information.

 We prohibit the use of “facilitating payments” which refers to small payments, usually made in cash, which are typically provided to a government official to speed up or guarantee a routine action that the official is already obligated to perform.

-Our supplier shall ensure that they disclose requested information related to aspects of this code, including; Human Rights & Labour, Business Ethics, Environmental, Health and Safety and Management as well as general practices such as business activities, financial situation/performance and company structure.
-Such disclosures of information shall comply with applicable laws and regulations wherever they operate and our supplier shall not condone the falsification of records, misrepresentation of conditions, or practices throughout the supply chain.
+Our suppliers shall ensure that they disclose requested information related to aspects of this code, including Human Rights & Labour, Business Ethics, Environmental, Health and Safety and Management as well as general practices such as business activities, financial situation/performance and company structure.
+Such disclosures of information shall comply with applicable laws and regulations wherever they operate and our suppliers shall not condone the falsification of records, misrepresentation of conditions, or practices throughout the supply chain.

 3.7 Responsible Sourcing of Minerals